 Here is all the information you need to pack for your Frosh trip.
-When selecting gear for the trip, remember that you’ll be in the outdoors for six days, so you’ll want to bring only those things you need to be comfortable.
+When selecting gear for the trip, remember that you’ll be in the outdoors for five days, so you’ll want to bring only those things you need to be comfortable.
 Leave behind what isn’t necessary—extra stuff just adds weight.
 This equipment list is based on 40 years of experience running Outdoor Action Trips.
 If you bring ALL the gear on the list and ONLY the gear on the list, you’ll be comfortable in virtually any situation you’ll encounter on Frosh Trip.

 Check out the OA Video on YouTube to help you pack for your trip:

 Fabrics: For biking you want clothing that is warm, breathable, and quick-drying.
 Synthetic fabrics are best because they won’t absorb water, dry quickly, and are relatively windproof.
 Many people already have synthetic clothing at home, so you may not need to go out and purchase clothing just for this trip.
 Items like running gear, athletic warm-ups, and skiing/snowboarding gear can easily be used on this trip—so check out your closet or borrow from a friend before going to the store.
 Lightweight synthetic/cotton (50/50 blend) shirts, underwear, and pants are fine.
 You should avoid bringing all-cotton clothing since it absorbs water easily and won’t keep you warm if it gets wet.
 Cotton also retains water so that it takes a very long time to dry.
 Do NOT bring all-cotton clothes such as sweatshirts, sweatpants, or jeans.